The Advantages and Disadvantages of an Intranet

 2. Information Overload

-Another disadvantage to intranets is related to their main strength.
 Intranets allow companies to access a ton of information in one place.
-However, they’re often not extremely user-friendly.
+However, they’re often not extremely user-friendly, which can make finding information overwhelming.

 This particular disadvantage of the intranet is true with systems that are not focused on knowledge organization.
 The complexity and the sheer number of files can drown employees in a sea of information.
 This level of information overload often occurs without a robust search engine that deep indexes all content and returns results based on relevancy.